Contents

 Read more on this in our article on Spotting Scopes for Astronomy.

-Yes, night vision astronomy and astrophotography is a growing trend.
-We recommend the Sionyx Aurora as a good night vision monocular for stargazing.
+We recommend the Sionyx Aurora Black as a good night vision monocular for stargazing.

-Can you use monoculars for astrophotography?
+Can you use a monocular for astrophotography?

 Yes, with a tripod and smartphone adapter you can use monoculars for astrophotography.
 We recommend the Celestron Outland 20×50 Monocular as the best option for this.